Afghanistan: A journey through Taliban country

-Category: World Hits: 1President Joe Biden has pledged to withdraw US troops from Afghanistan by September 11.
+Category: World Hits: 2President Joe Biden has pledged to withdraw US troops from Afghanistan by September 11.
 As a result, other Western nations are also downsizing and repatriating their forces.
 The stage is set for a return of the Taliban, 20 years after being ousted by a US-led military coalition in the aftermath of the 9/11 attacks.
 In this report for Arte and FRANCE 24, correspondents Solène Chalvon Fioriti and Margaux Benn offer an in-depth look at Taliban-run schools and courts -- and a chilling foretaste of daily life under Islamic fundamentalists.

 Read more https://www.france24.com/en/tv-shows/reporters/20210611-afghanistan-a-journey-through-taliban-country